Pistol Bags

 Overview

-Two of the most popular AR-15 weapon-mounted flashlights from the Streamlight and Surefire offering are the Streamlight ProTac HL-X and the Surefire X600U.
+Two of the most popular AR-15 weapon-mounted flashlights from the Streamlight and Surefire offerings are the Streamlight ProTac HL-X and the Surefire X600U.

-So for this comparison, we will be comparing these two lights since they are no contest the favorites in the two companies’ product lineup for AR-15 weapon-mounted flashlights.
+So for this comparison, we will compare these two lights since they are no contest the favorites in the two companies’ product lineup for AR-15 weapon-mounted flashlights.

 Stats Comparison

-For this Streamlight vs Surefire comparison, we are going to take the manufacturers’ specifications from their respected websites and place them side-by-side and run down each section.
+For this Streamlight vs Surefire comparison, we will take the manufacturers’ specifications from their respective websites, place them side-by-side, and run down each section.

 Streamlight ProTac HL-XSurefire X600U